adebayopeter/MLRegression_SeoulBikeRental/README.md

 To build a simple web application using **ML Regression Models** that will allow users to explore data through a user-friendly interface and answer business-related questions.

 ## Business Problem
 This project aims to optimize bike rental operations in Seoul by leveraging data-driven insights.
 By analyzing various factors affecting bike rentals, we can improve resource allocation, enhance user experience, and potentially increase revenue for the bike rental service.

+## Dataset Overview
 The original dataset has the following information:

-RangeIndex: 8760 entries, 0 to 8759
+Entries: 8760

-dtypes: float64(6), int64(4), object(4)
+Data Types: float64(6), int64(4), object(4)

 Data columns (total 14 columns):